luizgustavojunqueira/PersonalFinance/README.md

 - [ ] Implement investment yield calculation.
 - [ ] Add dividend reinvestment tracking.
 - [ ] Define and enforce user roles and permissions for shared budgets.
-- [ ] Enchance all form validations and error handling.
 - [ ] Mobile responsiveness improvements.
 - [ ] Portfolio tracking
     - [ ] Track individual assets and their performanc (stocks, cryptocurrencies, fixed income).
     - [ ] Add personal notes and tags to assets.
     - [ ] Implement a review/analysis feature for assets.